 Ulean howled around me.
 Cicely!
-Watch your step-you are stepping too close to the flame.
+Watch your step—you are too close to the flame.

 Shaky, my knees weak, I turned to see that my father was back in his Fae form.
 He and Kaylin were finishing off their opponent.
 Wrath carried a curved dagger and he slit the man’s throat quickly and quietly, stepping away as the Shadow Hunter clutched at his neck and went tumbling to the ground.

 A shiver raced through me, a live wire that set me aflame.
-There was something about the blood splattered on him, about the savage way he'd tore into the Shadow Hunter, that had set me off.
-As if he could sense my thoughts, Lannan's smile turned into a smirk, and he squeezed my hand so tightly I grimaced, then he slowly let go, dragging his index finger against my palm.
+There was something about the blood splattered on him, about the savage way he’d torn into the Shadow Hunter, that set me off.
+As if he could sense my thoughts, Lannan’s smile turned into a smirk, and he squeezed my hand so tightly I grimaced before he slowly let go, dragging his index finger against my palm.

 My wolf growled.
 I pressed my hand to the tattoo on my stomach.
 Grieve could sense my feelings, and he wasn’t happy.
 I quieted him, even as Lannan leaned close to my ear.

-I turned to find Kaylin staring at me, suspicion in his eyes, but he said nothing.
+I turned to find Kaylin staring at me, but he said nothing.
 Instead, he motioned to the house.
-"We should get in there and see what we can find before any of their kinfolk arrive."
+“We should get in there and see what we can find before any of their kinfolk arrive.”

-Not trusting my voice, I nodded and looked at the house.
-The back had been the most damaged, and I wasn't sure how much I trusted the roof over the kitchen.
+Not trusting my voice, I nodded.
+The back of the house had been the most damaged, and I wasn’t sure how much I trusted the roof over the kitchen.
 Most of it had burned away, but there were still patches held up by support beams that had survived the inferno, albeit heavily damaged.
-The front of the house had looked much more stable.
+The front of the house looked much more stable.

 “We go in through the front door,” I finally said.
 The others followed me, Kaylin first pocketing the obsidian knives from our enemies.
 We hurried back around the house and up the front steps.